cmpalmer52 6 months ago

 Ultimately, you're not wrong, but I would hope some military or other entity with deep budget would try building it anyway, simply because science isn't about "why?", it's about "why not?".
 I would also imagine, should this design work and became widely-known, some hacker would build and operate it just because.

-• andrewflnr 6 hours ago
+• andrewflnr 6 months ago

 > A real-world military today will definitely see this as a feature.